Pharmacogenomics: Example case studies

 Patient A has schizophrenia.
 Their treatment included a combination of ziprasidone, olanzapine, trazodone and benztropine.
 The patient experienced dizziness and sedation, so they were tapered off ziprasidone and olanzapine, and transitioned to quetiapine.
 Trazodone was discontinued.
 The patient then experienced excessive sweating, tachycardia and neck pain, gained considerable weight and had hallucinations.
-Five months later, quetiapine was tapered and discontinued, with ziprasidone re-introduction into their treatment due to the excessive weight gain.
-Although the patient lost the excessive weight they gained, they then developed muscle stiffness, cogwheeling, tremors and night sweats.
+Five months later, quetiapine was tapered and discontinued, with ziprasidone re-introduced into their treatment, due to the excessive weight gain.
+Although the patient lost the excessive weight they had gained, they then developed muscle stiffness, cogwheeling, tremors and night sweats.
 When benztropine was added they experienced blurry vision.
 After an additional five months, the patient was switched from ziprasidone to aripiprazole.
-Over the course of 8 months, patient A gradually experienced more weight gain, sedation, developed difficulty with their gait, stiffness, cogwheeling and dyskinetic ocular movements.
+Over the course of 8 months, patient A gradually experienced more weight gain and sedation, and developed difficulty with their gait, stiffness, cogwheeling and dyskinetic ocular movements.
 A pharmacogenomics test later proved the patient had a CYP2D6 *1/*41, which has a predicted phenotype of IM and CYP2C19 *1/*2 with a predicted phenotype of IM as well.